mannatgupta146/ERC-20-Token-Assessment/README.md

-# ERC-20 Kitty Token Contract
+# ERC-20 Hello Token Contract

 This Solidity program is a demonstration of ERC-20 Token with support of transfer, minting and burning of coins.